 As the local Participating Jurisdiction (PJ), the City of Bloomington conducted a significant amount of consultation specifically related to HOME-ARP.
 Over the last four months, more than 30 organizations or groups were consulted, along with the City holding two public hearings (at meetings of the Bloomington Redevelopment Commission) and inviting public comment at three separate meetings of the Bloomington Common Council.
-Finally, a required 15-day public comment period rounded out the consultation process that will be further described in the Public Participation section of this plan.
 The consultation process involved the PJ reaching out to the network of social service providers in the community/region, as well as following up on referrals from those agencies with recommendations of other partners needed for consultation.
 A list of organizations and individual with whom the PJ consulted are listed at the end of this section.